 Day 2 – Full day in Athens.
-On the second day in Athens, visit the Ancient Agora, and take the afternoon/evening trip to see the sunset at the Temple of Poseidon at Cape Sounion.
+On the second day in Athens, visit the Ancient Agora, have lunch in Plaka, and take the afternoon/evening trip to see the sunset at the Temple of Poseidon at Cape Sounion.

 Day 3 – Full day in Naxos.
 The Greek island of Naxos is one of the most suitable for families.
 It's the largest of the Cyclades, with better beaches than Mykonos with none of the loud music and associated nightlife!
 On day one, either visit a beach or spend time by the pool as you relax and unwind.

 Day 4 – Full day in Naxos.
 Wander through the streets of Chora, visit the archaeological museum, and check out the castle.
 As the evening draws closer, make your way to the Portara of Naxos for the sunset.
 If your kids are into Instagram, this is the place to be!

 Day 5 – Full day in Naxos.
 The island is well known for its incredible food and authentic villages, so why not head out into the hills to check them out?
 They'll be plenty of time for more beaches in the afternoon of course!

 Day 6 – Full day in Crete.
 The island of Crete is the largest in Greece, and one of its most interesting.
 There's many ways to approach a visit here.